bizkut/SSX999_HEDGE/README.md

 ## In order to use this project...
 - Open a Binance account, enable Futures, and transfert USDT funds on it.
-- Configure your Futures account in crossed margin and dual-side position mode (Hedge mode)
+- Make sure your Futures account is set with margin crossed and dual-side position mode (Hedge mode) activated.
-- Configure all the settings listed in the config.py file
+- Configure all the settings listed in the config.py file.

 ## Local install